xujingyaosophia/SnovaAI/README.md

 ## Overview

-SnovaAI is a cross-domain AI reasoning application that:
+SnovaAI is a cross-domain AI reasoning platform that **goes beyond traditional knowledge retrieval**:

-- Automatically extracts knowledge units from scientific papers (PDF, images)
+- Automatically extracts structured knowledge from scientific papers (PDFs, images, formulas)
-- Generates cross-domain hypotheses
+- Generates **novel hypotheses and reasoning chains** that do not yet exist in current research
 - Performs formula inference and verification
-- Visualizes reasoning chains
+- Visualizes reasoning steps for easy understanding

 > Note: The core AI reasoning engine and algorithm implementations are **closed source**.